-Tiger Woods, Phil Mickelson React to Funny Golf Swings with B/R Before the Match
+Tiger Woods, Phil Mickelson React to Funny Golf Swings with B/R

-Tiger Woods, Phil Mickelson React to Funny Golf Swings with B/R Before the MatchNovember 9, 2018
+Tiger Woods, Phil Mickelson React to Funny Golf Swings with B/RNovember 9, 2018

-Before Tiger Woods and Phil Mickelson go head-to-head in The Match, the two legends teamed up to have a laugh at some unfortunate moments on the golf course.
+Before Tiger Woods and Phil Mickelson go head-to-head in Capital One's The Match, the two legends teamed up to have a laugh at some unfortunate moments on the golf course.

 Specifically, Woods and Mickelson reacted to a series of funny golf swings: